microsoft/winget-cli/src/PowerShell/Help/Microsoft.WinGet.Client/Find-WinGetPackage.md

 # Find-WinGetPackage

 ## SYNOPSIS
-Searches configured sources for packages.
+Searches for packages from configured sources.

 ## SYNTAX